dikortis/LetsTalkETC/Episodes/Episode_12.md

-this coin kind of reminds the block chains in general kind of reminds me of that but I kind of have that same intuition that this is I can't no a no amount of time that I spend it too much because it's just like Linux is going to be huge obviously and that were you kind
+this coin kind of reminds the block chains in general kind of reminds me of that but I kind of have that same intuition that this is I can't no a amount of time that I spend it too much because it's just like Linux is going to be huge obviously and that were you kind